 Learn how to add one of the most useful Django debugging tools into your new Wagtail project.
-We'll go through the installation docs, learn how base.py, dev.py and production.py work together, and how
+We'll go through the installation docs, learn how base.py, dev.py and production.py work together, and how to install Django Debug Toolbar.

 In this lesson we're going to learn what Django Debug Toolbar is, how it can help, what it gives us, and how to install it.